microsoft/nni/docs/KubeflowMode.md

 **Run an Experiment on Kubeflow**
 ===
 Now NNI supports running experiment on [Kubeflow](https://github.com/kubeflow/kubeflow), called kubeflow mode.
 Before starting to use NNI kubeflow mode, you should have a kubernetes cluster, either on-prem or [Azure Kubernetes Service(AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/), a Ubuntu machine on which [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed and configured to connect to your kubernetes cluster.
-If you are not famaliar with kubernetes, [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/) is a goot start.
+If you are not familiar with kubernetes, [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/) is a goot start.
 In kubeflow mode, your trial program will run as kubeflow job in kubernetes cluster.

 ## Prerequisite
 1. A **Kubernetes** cluster using Kubernetes 1.8 or later.
 Follow this [guideline](https://kubernetes.io/docs/setup/) to set up Kubernetes